erajasekar/erajasekar.github.io/_posts/2014-12-10-great-american-teach-in-explaining-programming-kids.md

 > I asked, How many of you like pets?
 Many raised their hands.
 I continued,
 >
 >  In some way computers are like pets.
 Once we learn to communicate with pets, once they can understand us, we can make them do whatever we want.
-Once we learn computers language i.e programming we can make it do whatever we want (ofcourse with some limitation).
+Once we learn computers language i.e programming we can make it do whatever we want (of course with some limitation).

 ######[Slide 7](http://www.slideshare.net/slideshow/embed_code/41810550?startSlide=7) : Why I like programming?